6 ways to monetize videos without relying on YouTube

 A final video monetization strategy is to partner with outsiders by offering an affiliate marketing program of your own.

-Affiliate marketing program terms vary -- and are yours to set -- but the basic idea is working with others to link to your digital downloads and info products, and once someone makes a purchase from those links, paying out a predetermined commission.
+Affiliate marketing program terms vary, but the basic idea is that you'll work with another creator to promote your digital downloads and info products using a designated tracking link.
+Once someone makes a purchase using one of those links, you'll pay the partner a predetermined commission.

 The main benefit is you gain exposure to a broader audience, potentially increasing your revenue and customer base, while your partners get a cut of the profits.
 It’s another win-win.